How Long Do Dentures Last?

 3) Denture Fit: this characteristic does change over time, and plays a key role in a denture’s longevity.
 Replacing the part that rests on gum tissue can renew this fit and therefore, extend the appliance’s life span.
 However, if it has already provided extensive service, replacing it is probably the best possible option.

-You can control to some extent how long your dentures will last.
+You can control to some extent how long your artificial teeth will last.
 Some things, however, are beyond human control, and eventually, a denture replacement will likely be necessary.

 Reasons for Denture Failure